marekpiechut/tiny-session/README.md

 <img src="./assets/logo.png" width="500px">

 Tiny-Session is a zero-dependency, easy to use library for managing sessions in Cloudflare Workers.
-Just when you need to log-in and users and check current user in your request handlers.
+When you need to log-in users and check current user in your request handlers.
 Works well with [itty-router](https://github.com/kwhitley/itty-router).

 ## Beta